 damage/vandalism of property, intimidation, and simple assault (see definitions below).

-Larceny: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
+Larceny-theft: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.

-Vandalism: To willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.
+Destruction, Damage or Vandalism of property: To willfully or maliciously destroy, injure, disfigure, or deface any public or private property, real or personal, without the consent of the owner or person having custody or control by cutting, tearing, breaking, marking, painting, drawing, covering with filth, or any other such means as may be specified by local law.

 Intimidation: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.